jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 The tool that displays the map is RViz2, which is a 3D visualization tool within the ROS 2 framework.
 RViz2 enables users to view and interact with a robot's state, sensor data, and environment in a 3D space.
 It provides a window into the robot's world, illustrating what the robot "sees" and how it is positioned.

 The generated map can be saved in RViz2 using the "slam_toolbox" panel.
-This panel contains the "save" and "serialization" options, where the “serialization” format is intended for use by the SLAM Toolbox itself, while the "save" format allows the map to be utilized by other Nav2 localization tools, such as AMCL.
+This panel contains the "save" and "serialization" options, where the “serialization” format is intended for use by the SLAM Toolbox itself, while the "save" format allows the map to be utilized by other Nav2 localization tools, such as Adaptive Monte Carlo Localization (AMCL).

 Mapping is the first step of the navigation pipeline, and SLAM Toolbox plays a crucial role in map generation.